-As part of this ESF project BeCode will develop a number of specific modules for ICT employees of companies who want to study the Cybersecurity aspects of their job.
+As part of this ESF project BeCode developed a number of specific modules for ICT employees of companies who want to study the Cybersecurity aspects of their job.

-As part of this project BeCode wants to develop a number of specific modules for ICT employees of companies who want to study the CS aspects of their job.
+As part of this project BeCode has developed a number of specific modules for ICT employees of companies who want to study the CS aspects of their job.

-A number of components of the existing curriculum for jobseekers will be reworked and a format will be designed based on BeCode’s active pedagogy, allowing participants to apply their new insights straight to their own business cases.
+A number of components of the existing curriculum for jobseekers have been reworked and a format has been designed based on BeCode’s active pedagogy, allowing participants to apply their new insights straight to their own business cases.

 The project is supported by the European Social Fund.

-The training is aimed at all companies that are confronted with CS – and that is the vast majority of Flemish companies today, since a lot of critical infrastructure is nowadays running in networks and even the Cloud.
+The training is aimed at all companies that are confronted with cyber security, which is the vast majority of Flemish companies today, since a lot of critical infrastructure is nowadays running in networks and even the Cloud.